Barbara Schneider: The unseen and the in-between

 Design and publishing

 Barbara started her career with training in design, “I went to college at the Institute of Design in Chicago for visual design and came out of that with a degree in visual design, and worked for quite some time in the publishing industry.
-Along the way I did a Master’s degree in art, and also an awful lot of business stuff.
-I worked for an educational publisher for close to 20 years and went from designing into heading up that department.
+Along the way, I did a Master’s degree in art and also an awful lot of business stuff.
+I worked for an educational publisher for close to 20 years and went from designing to heading up that department.
 I ended up with a broad background in all educational publishing.”

 The inevitably of textiles